 Non-covered services are services that are not covered by Arkansas Total Care.
-Authorization does not guarantee payment of claims.
 Services are reimbursed by Arkansas Total Care only if the service is deemed medically necessary, or if it is a covered service provided to an eligible member.